lzhan94/Cereals/README.md

   * datetime

-  Run the program with an argument for the location of cereals.csv For instance, if the absolute path for cereals.csv is /home/username/tmp/cereals.csv, then the command line argument should be "/home/username/tmp".
+  Run the program with an argument for the location of cereals.csv For instance, if the absolute path for cereals.csv is /home/username/tmp/cereals.csv, then the command line argument should be "/home/username/tmp", i.e.

+  $python /home/username/tmp

 ###3.
 To let it run every day: